Is Yoga the right fit for me?

 Yoga can be a fantastic way to enjoy a more relaxed life and feel good.
 It doesn’t matter what shape you’re in or how old you are, as yoga is an activity that most people can join in with.

 Yoga is an ancient activity that focuses on strength, flexibility and breathing in order to boost physical and mental wellbeing.
-It’s something you can do alone, with friends or as part of a local class.
-Joining a class is a good way to meet new friends too.

 There are hundreds types of yoga available but they all offer similar benefits, so it’s not overly important which type you choose.
 They all help you be more active and try to provide a ‘union’ between mind, body and spirit.
 Yoga is a peaceful activity can help improve your mental wellbeing, ease stress and help improve your posture, physique and general fitness.